Re The New York Times, Jan 12, 2019 – The Joy Of Being A Woman In Her 70s – by Mary Pipher:

 There’s no place for a woman who wants to keep working, who’s up to date with tech and social media, who’s lucky enough to be going to zumba class instead of medical appointments.
 She’s still treated as “cute” and subjected to patronizing, insensitive remarks on a daily basis.
 Potential employers look at her face — not her fitness levels — and the stereotypes surrounding age.
 They point to movies that reinforce stereotypes, such as The Intern.

-There’s no other disadvantaged group that is expected to tolerate this degree of disrespect and discrimination, and still come out smiling and praised for being resilient “in spite of…” this treatment.
+No other disadvantaged group is expected to tolerate this degree of disrespect and discrimination, and still come out smiling and praised for being resilient “in spite of…” this treatment.
 We should be fighting for our rights instead of celebrating our vibrancy (which is, as some readers noted, limited to healthy, financially comfortable women).

 The Times regularly runs articles about African-American women who experience prejudice in work and in life.
 Those articles do not run with the subtitle, “Happiness is a choice.”